3 Steps to Meaningful Digital Transformation

 Transparency allows a group of change agents to engage with the broader "unsure" group in order to inform decision-making on yes or no choices.
 Typically, the yes answers will increase.
 Once you get a substantial enough consensus, the idea will gain momentum, and your organization can explore and accelerate changes to help you thrive.

 Not everyone can go alone—bring in a Guide

 Most companies aren’t born digital and aren’t necessarily structured to thrive in today’s digital world.
 Managing change can be difficult.
-The best way to mitigate risk and time-to-value on a digital transformation is to engage a trusted digital guide who can help you understand your customers, navigate the technologies, and move a solution through your organization.
+The best way to reduce risk and time-to-value on digital transformation is to engage a trusted digital guide.
+Guides will help you understand your customers, navigate the technologies, and move a solution through your organization.